 When you’re suffering from the pain and irritation of plantar fasciitis, everyday tasks can become difficult.
 With their extensive experience in surgical and nonsurgical foot and ankle treatments, Babak Kaviani, DPM, or Liza Chabokrow, DPM, can evaluate your symptoms and recommend a treatment plan that’s right for you.
 Book an appointment with Bluebonnet Foot and Ankle Institute in Austin, Texas, through their online scheduling system or by calling the office directly.

 Whether you’re walking, running, or just standing, your daily movements put a lot of strain on your feet.
-This repetitive strain leads to plantar fasciitis -- heel pain and inflammation resulting from tiny tears in the thick ligament that runs along the bottom of your foot.
+This repetitive strain leads to plantar fasciitis -- pain and inflammation resulting from tiny tears in the thick ligament that runs along the bottom of your foot.
 This common condition can be quite painful, but with proper treatment, you can make a full recovery.
 Some commonly reported symptoms are:

 It’s not 100% known why plantar fasciitis develops, but certain conditions and circumstances can make you more susceptible, including: